 A crime is an illegal activity that can be prosecuted by the state or federal government and is punishable under the law.
 On a social level, most crimes are considered to be morally or ethically wrong.
 However, not all crimes are the same.
 Under the law, crimes are characterized as greater abuses of public order (felony) or as lesser abuses (misdemeanor), and the issue of guilt or innocence is decided according to rules of criminal procedure.

 Not only are crimes in different categories under the law and social order, but there are different types of crimes.
 The word crime might bring to mind guns, drugs, or violence for the majority of the population, but not all crimes are street crimes.
 Some are white-collar crimes.
 Which might leave you wondering, what is the difference between street crime and white-collar crime?
-No matter which type of crime you are charged with, an Oak Ridge criminal defense attorney can help.
+No matter which type of crime you are charged with, a Knoxville criminal defense attorney can help.

 What is the Difference Between Street Crime and White-Collar Crime?

 Also known as blue-collar crimes, street crimes are generally those that can be seen by others.
 Types of street crimes include: